-WF 18 Narrative Indicate the environmental and/or social characteristics promoted by the financial The Fund promotes environmental and social characteristics, that are based on the following approach: product and whether a reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the ; - Holding at least 5% sustainable investments - Keeping the carbon intensity of the portfolio below that of the initial investment universe financial product - For the SRI-eligible portion (sovereign and quasi-sovereign green bonds issued by governments, guarantee agencies, supranational agencies and local authorities), selecting the highest-rated issuers according to an ESG rating with the objective of: o Maintaining an average ESG rating for the portfolio that is better than that of the filtered initial investment universe o Maintaining a better health and education expenditure indicator than the initial investment universe Filtered initial investment universe means the initial investment universe (securities issued or guaranteed by countries in the European Economic Area (EEA), or issued by supranational agencies, whether they are fixed-rate, variable-rate or inflation-indexed securities) from which 20% of the issuers with the lowest ESG ratings within each issuer category are excluded (including the most controversial issuers according to the delegated management company's exclusion policies, as well as the lowest-rated issuers) and sovereign debt.
+The Fund promotes environmental and social characteristics, that are based on the following approach:

+- Holding at least 40% in sustainable investments. - Keeping the carbon intensity of the portfolio below that of the initial investment universe - For the SRI-eligible portion (sovereign and quasi-sovereign green bonds issued by governments, guarantee agencies, supranational agencies and local authorities), selecting the highest-rated issuers according to an ESG rating with the objective of: - ensuring that the portfolio's average ESG rating remains better than that of its filtered initial investment universe\; - maintaining a better health and education expenditure indicator than the initial investment universe

+\Filtered initial investment universe means the initial investment universe (securities issued or guaranteed by countries in the European Economic Area (EEA), or issued by supranational agencies, whether they are fixed-rate, variable-rate or inflation-indexed securities) from which 20% of the issuers with the lowest ESG ratings within each issuer category are excluded (including the most controversial issuers according to the delegated management company's exclusion policies, as well as the lowest-rated issuers) and sovereign debt.

-For example, non-financial criteria used may include the following: - Social: Public spending on education (% of GDP): General public spending on education (current, in capital and transfers) is expressed as a percentage of GDP.
+For example, non-financial criteria used may include the following:

+- Social: Public spending on education (% of GDP): General public spending on education (current, in capital and transfers) is expressed as a percentage of GDP.
 It includes spending financed by transfers from international sources to the government.
 The term "Public authorities" generally refers to local, regional and central authorities.
 (Source: World Bank) - Governance: The proportion of seats occupied by women in national parliaments (%).
-Women in parliament is the percentage of parliament seats in a single or lower house held by women. - Environment: carbon intensity environmental or social characteristics promoted by the Fund.
+Women in parliament is the percentage of parliament seats in a single or lower house held by women. - Environment: Carbon intensity.

-No reference index has been designated with the aim of achieving the

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+No reference index has been designated with the aim of achieving the environmental or social characteristics promoted by the Fund.